orlox/mesa2022_hmxb/minilab2.md

 ## Run your models
 Now, using the adjusted template, run all three simulations.
 Answer the following questions, and discuss them with those on your table.
-You can also spread out the work among your nearby colleagues, if so be sure to have two people modelling M33 X-7:
+You can also spread out the work among your nearby colleagues:
 - How much does the mass transfer phase last compared to the total lifetime of the system (consider here only the time modeled within the `max_model_number=400` constraint).
 - Do the evolution of these systems differ qualitatively from the one on minilab1?
 - Are all simulations running smoothly?
 Or are you running into numerical issues?